LEAP1A/GameProgramming/README.md

 <img width="950" alt="Screenshot 2025-03-18 at 9 23 10 PM" src="https://github.com/user-attachments/assets/6331c527-735b-41da-9cf1-68b441a0284f" />

 ## HW4
 This project is a platformer game containing three levels.
 All requirements are satisfied except for the extra credit.
-Features:

 - There is a simple menu page.
 - The player has a total of three lives to complete three levels.
 - A single wooden box is used as the target